What is happiness?

 This wiser voice can work alongside our minds to create a different life for us, with greater happiness.

 Wise men and women, even way back in time, spoke of the importance of universal love in the world.
-Calling on this as the strength underneath our choice to be happy gives it depth and power, and we become unwavering in our seeking of it.
+Calling on this as the strength underneath our choice to be happy gives it depth and power, and we become unwavering in seeking it.

 Please get in touch if you would like some support to find your balance in life again and true happiness.
 I truly believe each of us can.